top of page

 Counselling/Mental Health Services

-Collaborative Counselling Program - The Counselling Collaborative of Waterloo Region–CCWR–is a unique partnership between five non-profit, community mental health agencies within Waterloo Region.
-Call the Central Intake line at 519-804-1097 or any of the Counselling Collaborative Agencies to speak with an Intake Worker who will work with you to determine the right program or service for you.
+The Counselling Collaborative of Waterloo Region–CCWR–is a unique partnership between five non-profit, community mental health agencies within Waterloo Region.
+Call the Central Intake line at 519-804-1097 or any of the Counselling Collaborative Agencies to speak with an Intake Worker who will work with you to determine the right program or service

 1-844-HERE247 (1-844-437-3247)